awsimaya/TranslateAPI/Readme.md

 ![API Setup](API.png)
 * Navigate to SNS home page on the AWS Console, you should be able to see a new topic called _CommentNotifier_ there
 * Create a new email subscription to the topic and set it up to receive emails
+* In your project, open CommentsController.cs and update the _TargetArn_ property with the ARN of the CommentNotifier topic from the AWS Console
+* Publish the template once again
 * You should be able to invoke the Lambda through the API Gateway using Postman or similar tools.
 If you send a negative text, the Lambda will sense it through AWS Comprehend and send you a notification through SNS